 With the advent of budget airlines like Jetstar and Vanilla air, domestic routes such as Tokyo to Sapporo can cost as little as JPY5000/one way, without check-in luggage.
 However, the cost of check-in luggage on such airlines can sometimes exceed cost of Ta-Q-Bin!
 For example, on Vanilla air, check-in cost of normal bag up to 20kg is JPY2000, plus an additional JPY2000 for oversized luggage (such as a snowboard bag).
 If I am not connecting to an international flight, I may choose Ta-Q-Bin instead of paying for check-in luggage.

 For my most recent trip to Japan (Mar 2017), I stayed in Tokyo for 3 nights after a week-long ski trip in Hokkaido, so I decided to send my ski bag directly from Hokkaido to Haneda airport.
-It would have been unnecessary hassle to check in my ski bag from Hokkaido to Tokyo, then carry it on the train into Tokyo city.
+It would have been unnecessary hassle to check in my ski bag from Hokkaido to Tokyo, then carry it on the train into Tokyo city, and all the way back again to Haneda.
 Paying JPY2700 for Ta-Q-Bin turned out cheaper and more convenient!

 Ta-Q-Bin form (sending from Sapporo airport to Haneda airport)